 Condition

-A condition is a requirement in your insurance policy that must be met for coverage to apply.
-These obligations include reporting accidents promptly, cooperating during investigations and allowing inspections.
-If you fail to meet these conditions, your insurer can deny your claims.
+A condition is a requirement you must meet for coverage to apply.
+Your obligations include reporting accidents promptly, cooperating during investigations and allowing inspections.
+If you don't meet these conditions, your insurer can deny your claims.

 Contract